omkarauti11/Rock-vs-Mine-Prediction/README.md

 These dependencies are used for data manipulation, model training, and evaluation.

-## Data Collection and Processing
+## Data Collection

-The sonar data is loaded into a pandas DataFrame and processed to prepare it for training.
+- **Features**: The dataset comprises 60 numerical features
+- **Target Variable**: The target variable is binary, with two classes:
+  - `R` (Rock)
+  - `M` (Mine)

 ## Training and Test Data

 The dataset is split into training and test sets using a 90-10 split.
 Stratified sampling is used to maintain the class distribution in both sets.

 ## Model Training